 Or go to...

 Ibiza and Formentera, Spain: Ibiza gets a bad rap as a party-fueled, soulless island, but the opening of Nobu Hotel Ibiza Bay—on the gorgeous shores of Cala Talamanca and done up in a tranquil palette of white, gold, and blue—makes the case for giving the island's quieter side a go.
-If prefer to avoid crowds entirely, try sister island Formentera, heralded as a less-traveled Balearic paradise where you can do a whole lot of sunbathing, dining on squid-ink paella, and swimming off yachts—because you wouldn't want to eschew all the glam moments.
+If you prefer to avoid crowds entirely, try its sister island Formentera, heralded as a less traveled Balearic paradise where you can do a whole lot of sunbathing, dining on squid ink paella, and swimming off yachts—because you wouldn't want to eschew all the glam moments.

 Or go to...

-Zanzibar: This semi-autonomous archipelago of Tanzania makes for the perfect post-safari jaunt.
-Couples can fly (just a little more than an hour) or save a few bucks by booking a two-hour ferry from Dar el Salaam, Tanzania's largest city.
+Zanzibar: This semi-autonomous archipelago of Tanzania makes for the perfect post safari jaunt.
+Couples can fly (just a little more than an hour) or save a few bucks by booking a two hour ferry from Dar el Salaam, Tanzania's largest city.
 The best time to visit is during the cool, dry months of spring (June to October), when temperatures average 80 degrees.
-On the mainland, take a tour of Jozani Forest, the many historic spice plantations, and the narrow, art-filled streets of Stone Town (the historic part of Zanzibar City).
-To really get away, however, make for the white-sand beaches of andBeyond Mnemba Island, a luxe private-island resort, or the new Aiyana, on neighboring Pemba island.
+On the mainland, take a tour of Jozani Forest, and the narrow, art filled streets of Stone Town (the historic part of Zanzibar City).
+To really get away, however, make for the white sand beaches of andBeyond Mnemba Island, a luxe private island resort, or Aiyana on neighboring Pemba island.
 One must-do before you leave?
 A sunset cruise on a dhow, a traditional sailboat carved from mango wood.

 Or go to...